 and the Sawyer Mini

 Top Pick for International Travel

 MSR Guardian Purifier

 .
-We were amazed by the smooth handle operation and were able to fill a liter bottle in 47 seconds.
+This purifying pump takes our Top Pick Award and provides ease of use and maintenance, filtering out viruses.
+Our testing determined that this filter could fill a liter bottle in 47 seconds and we were impressed by the smooth handle operation.
 This unit back flushes with each stroke so it is always maintaining the same level of performance.
 This is a great choice for an urban, rural, or wilderness international traveler.
 It is painless to pull out the Guardian to give your drinking water some extra security.
 We would not recommend taking the Guardian on backcountry trips in Canada and the U.S., since viruses are not much of a concern there.
 It weighs in at 22 ounces and has a steep price tag of $350.
 This is a worthy investment to protect yourself from pathogens that are more commonly found abroad.